javinyx/MastersOfRenaissance/deliverables/CommunicationProtocol.md

 # Communication Protocol
 ## Group ID: AM13 - A.Y.
 2020/21

- This document's aim is to provide a clear overview of _Maestri del Rinascimento_ project's communication protocol.
-Most relevant and crucial exhanges are going to be highlighted here.
+ This document's aim is to provide a clear overview of Maestri del Rinascimento project's communication protocol.
+Most relevant and crucial exchanges are going to be highlighted here.
 All the messages follow the JSON format shown below:

  ```
- Message style:
  {
      "messageID" : "TAG",
      "payload" : "{message content for the receiver}"